Getting the right image

 When applying to exhibit on the Art & Architecture Trail, it is crucial the images you submit are up to scratch.
 Application decisions are made largely on the strength of what is shown in those images.

 To help maximise your chances of being chosen, sticking to these few basic rules when photographing your work will make a big difference.

 Use a clean, uncluttered background in a neutral colour and make sure that the image is sharp and well lit.
 If you don’t have decent lighting take the photographs outside, preferably on a cloudy day.

 2. Don’t use props

-We want to assess the artwork – it doesn’t need to look like a magazine shoot.
+We simply want to see a photograph of your artwork to make our assessment, we don’t want to see any props and your photograph doesn’t need to look like a magazine shoot.